Transgender Legal Rights at School

 Transgender students are protected from discrimination under Title IX.
 Title IX is a federal law that prohibits sex discrimination in schools that receive federal funding.
 This category includes K-12 schools, colleges, and universities.
-Courts, as well as the United States Department of Education, have interpreted the ban on sex discrimination as inclusive of banning discrimination against transgender and gender nonconforming students.
+The Department of Education has interpreted the ban on sex discrimination as inclusive of banning discrimination against transgender and gender nonconforming students.
+(However, a federal judge in Tennessee blocked the implementation of this interpretation against certain states in 2022, and proposed rules consolidating this interpretation remain pending as of 2023.)
 You should be aware that religious schools can claim an exemption, and these exemptions have been granted at a handful of universities to date.

 Rights Covered Under Title IX

 At covered schools, your rights under Title IX include: a right not to be bullied or harassed on the basis of your gender identity; a right to present an outward appearance in a way that is consistent with your gender identity as long as you are following dress code rules that apply to all students; a right to equal educational opportunities regardless of your gender identity; a right to use restrooms in a way that is consistent with your gender identification (including not being required to use restrooms that are separated from other members of the student body); and you have a right to privacy with respect to your transgender status and any details associated with your ongoing gender transition.

 You cannot be excluded from school activities because you are transgender.
 You also have the right to form or join a group based on your gender identity and that group must be treated in the same manner as other student groups at your school.
 If you are attending college or a boarding school that receives federal funding, you also have the right to be placed in campus housing that aligns with your gender identity.